Full House (Armenian TV series): Season 3 (2015)

 The rental period of the house expires in one day.
 The boys have accumulated a lot of money throughout the summer, and so have the girls.
-They are going to leave the apartment with great joy, because they will finally get rid of each other.
-However, Tamara understands that if the boys leave the apartment, she will lose her love, Mushegh.
-That is why he is taking an extreme step.
-He steals the money they have collected, so that neither the girls nor the boys can leave the apartment.
+They will leave the apartment with great joy because they will finally get rid of each other.
+However, Tamara realizes that if the "Full Housers" leave the apartment, she will lose her love, Mushegh.
+Therefore, she takes an extreme step and steals the money they collected throughout the summer so nobody can leave the apartment.
+After that, our Full Housers stay in that apartment, but there's still a big problem...